 The weeks where you just want to lock the door on a Friday evening, wrap yourself in a blanket and never have to face the world again!
-So what's the best way to unwind after one of those particularly stressful weeks?
+I started using CBD oil a few months ago but it’s not instant of course and I’ve often found myself wondering “how long does it take for CBD oil to work?”

 Here are 5 ways I like to unwind when life gets on top of me a bit.